 A hunting cabin provides an escape from everyday life, and the aesthetic plays a big part in how enjoyable that escape will be.
 Many images come to mind when you think about hunting cabin decor: bearskin rugs and game mounts, plaid blankets, and furniture hewn from logs.

 Everything is comfortable, the fireplace is crackling, and you've settled into your favorite chair with a mug of warm coffee.
-But it takes a little work to create that perfect space.
+But it takes a little work to create that perfect space; work that should be done while planning and building your hunting cabin.
 Any master design inspired by nature is an excellent way to begin.